Auto accident chiropractor helping a Murray patient after a crash

 Why Waiting Usually Makes Recovery Harder

 Many people feel "not too bad" right after a collision because stress hormones temporarily mask the pain.
 Then the stiffness, headaches, and soreness show up later.
 By that point, the muscles are guarding, movement is getting restricted, and the injury is already changing how you sit, drive, sleep, and work.
+Our guide on delayed whiplash symptoms explains the timeline in detail.

 Early evaluation matters because it gives you a better baseline.
 It also helps create cleaner documentation if you need treatment through Utah PIP benefits or if the claim becomes more complicated later.